 Finally, at the conclusion of these steps, the board must vote to consider the qualified candidates elected by acclamation at a meeting for which the agenda item reflects the name of each qualified candidate that will be seated by acclamation, if approved.

-The law makes it highly impractical to elect candidates by acclamation and very few boards are expected to utilize the new procedure.
+The law makes it impractical to elect candidates by acclamation and very few boards utilize the procedure.